TheNuRii/100commits/README.md

 <h3>Description:</h3>
 <p>🔵 Main goal of this reapo is to push my programing skill forward</p>
 <p>🔵 Also I want to get out of "tutoral hell"</p>
+<P>🔵 Lot of this stuf is new to me so I leare a basic princiable of each topic and try to dive deep in to it</P>
 <br>
 <ul>
-  <p>Note: Lot of this stuf is new to me so I leare a basic princiable of each topic</p>
   <h4>✅ What I learn <h4>
   <li>ASP .Net core aplication host model</li>
   <li>CRUD model</li>